1reemy/1reemy/README.md

-- 👋 Hi, I’m @1reemy, an Electrical Engineer looking to make a shift to the IT Profession
+- 👋 Hi, I’m @1reemy, an Electrical Engineer and a Frontend Developer.
 - 👀 I’m interested in becoming more proficient in programming with respect to web-development and IT Security.
 - 🌱 I have learnt HTML, CSS and Javascript and I am looking to learn React Javascript and backend development.
 - 💞️ I’m looking to collaborate on anything that piques my interest